 A bunker doesn’t have to be used just for Armageddon.
 It can be used as cold storage for food items and a secure location for other supplies.
 It can also be a haven during times of war, civil unrest, and protection against mother nature, such as severe storms and tornados.

 Camouflage and Security

-As far as security goes, most bunkers only have one or two points of entry.
+As far as security goes, most bunkers only have one, maybe two points of entry, a main entrance and an emergency escape.
 No windows, a limited number of entry points, and being underground is a location that can be easier to protect against would-be threats.

 Long Term Protection

 While a bunker can be used for short term protection like during a bad storm, they can also provide protection and a place to ride out a long term event.
 Some disastrous events are not over in a matter of hours or days.
 The unsafe conditions they leave behind can take time before they dissipate and it is safe for you to go above ground.